rails/rails/guides/source/security.md

 Especially for XSS, it is important to do _whitelist input filtering instead of blacklist_.
 Whitelist filtering states the values allowed as opposed to the values not allowed.
 Blacklists are never complete.

-Imagine a blacklist deletes “script” from the user input.
-Now the attacker injects “&lt;scrscriptipt&gt;”, and after the filter, “&lt;script&gt;” remains.
+Imagine a blacklist deletes "script" from the user input.
+Now the attacker injects "&lt;scrscriptipt&gt;", and after the filter, "&lt;script&gt;" remains.
 Earlier versions of Rails used a blacklist approach for the strip_tags(), strip_links() and sanitize() method.
 So this kind of injection was possible:

 ```ruby
 strip_tags("some<<b>script>alert('hello')<</b>/script>")